-Trench Collapse at South Yarmouth Construction Site Injured Several Workers Along South Shore Drive
+Trench Collapse at South Yarmouth Construction Site Kills One, Injures Several Workers Along South Shore Drive

-CAPE COD, MASSACHUSETTS (November 18, 2025) – Several workers were injured in a South Yarmouth trench collapse accident at a worksite at 152 South Shore Drive.
+CAPE COD, MASSACHUSETTS (November 18, 2025, updated November 24) – A construction worker identified as Miguel Reis was killed, and two more people were injured in Yarmouth trench collapse at 152 South Shore Drive.

-Barnstable County officials are saying that the accident took place Tuesday morning.
-Rescue teams and paramedics were called to the scene of the accident to help all of the victims.
+Barnstable County officials are saying that the accident took place around 8:50 AM on Tuesday, November 18.
+Firefighters and paramedics were called to the construction site in front of the Skipper Chowder Restaurant after getting reports of a trench collapse.

 Who Will be Held Liabile for the South Yarmouth Trench Collapse?